bobbimanners/Applecorn/README.md

 ```
 to start the software.

+For convenience there is an Applesoft BASIC program called `START` which
+can be used to launch Applecorn directly from Bitsy Bye.

+When first started, Applecorn will display a ROM selection menu.
+Choose
+the language ROM you wish to load by pressing the associated number key.
-Applecorn will then load the content of the file `BASIC.ROM` from the
+Applecorn will then load the requested ROM file from the diskette.
+Each
-diskette.
-This is a 16KB file containing BBC BASIC v2 from the BBC Micro.
+of these files is a dump of a 16KB BBC Micro language ROM.

 Once the ROM has loaded, it will automatically be started and you will
-see the `>` prompt of BBC BASIC.
+see the prompt.
+For BBC BASIC, the prompt character is `>`.

 32 Kilobytes of space is available for your programs and variables. `PAGE`
 is set to `&0E0`.